But let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No.’ For whatever is more than these is from the evil one.

 I begin to think that the school was a bad choice for Grace; she clearly can't handle the life choices yet.
 And who are these kids anyway?
 Where are their parents?
 Do this boy’s parents know he did this yet?
 The lack of oversight is just like that dance I chaperoned.
 How can we contact this kid?
 Will Grace be strong enough to file a complaint?
 We can’t let him get away with this; what if he does it to other girls?
 I praise Grace telling her that she is courageous for talking about this.
 I tell her that by her telling on this boy, she probably will save other girls.
 I end the day reflecting on Grace’s inner strength to tackle this issue with this boy.

 The next day, Grace had gone to school, and I was fretting over how her day was going.
 I was concerned she was going to be bullied because she had told on this boy.
 She would be made fun of.
 It would send her into another cutting episode.
 My mind is at the total whim of my thoughts.
 I am consumed.
 The vice-principal calls me around mid-morning.

 The vice principal’s voice faltered on the phone.
 He said they pulled the boy in and talked to him and they got his phone.
-I was expecting to hear that this boy had done this exact thing to many, many other girls.
+I was welling up with righteous anger in anticipation.
+I had no doubt he had done this exact thing to many, many other girls.
 But what he read to me over the phone blew me away.
-Grace had texted this boy things like, “I would like for you to put your hands down my pants,” among far, far cruder comments, including asking him to meet her.
+Grace had texted this boy things like, “I would like for you to put your hands down my pants,” among far, far cruder comments that I won’t even replicate here, including asking him to meet her.